SitePen/dgrid/doc/migrating/API-Comparison.md

 ### selectable

-This is not exposed as a distinct option in dgrid, but is automatically managed by the `Selection` plugin.
+This is not exposed as a distinct option in dgrid, but is automatically managed by the `Selection` mixin.
 Standard browser selection is disabled when a `selectionMode` other than `none` is in use.
 Otherwise, text selection operates as normal.